 7. Review Your Market

-Customer success strategies for SaaS businesses should be tied to specific goals around your customers, both from their perspective and that of your business.
-You want to develop tools, systems, and processes that help everyone achieve specific goals, because these are easier to understand, track, and refine.
+A customer success strategy for SaaS businesses should be tied to specific goals around your customers, both from their perspective and that of your business.
+You want to develop tools, systems, and processes that help everyone achieve specific goals because these are easier to understand, track, and refine.

-So, we’ll look at X strategies, each of which revolve around a specific goal or objective.
-Your implementation will vary (you might focus on feedback via reviews or social media), but the aim is the same: make the customer happier with what you do for them, either directly or indirectly.
+So, we’ll look at 10 strategies that revolve around a specific goal or objective.
+Your implementation will vary (you might focus on feedback via reviews or social media), but the aim is the same: make the customer happier and satisfied with what you do for them, either directly or indirectly.

 1. Train to Increase Customer Use and Success

-One of my favorite customer success strategies for SaaS companies in any industry is to improve their training.
+Improving training is one of the best customer success strategies in any SaaS industry.
 Simplify manuals and processes.
 Break up tasks with clearer steps.
 And make everything you offer (blogs, videos, images, walkthroughs, FAQS, etc.) searchable.

 However, you can ramp this up even more to help your customers by framing support and training around their specific real-world uses.
 Don’t just demonstrate how to run a process.
-You should also show why it’s important and how it improves the lives or operations of their customers.
+Also, show why it’s important and how it improves the lives or operations of the customers.

-Look at features and dashboards to see what insights the end-customer will get from it and why the end-customer will see it as a benefit.
-Train your clients to see your software as part of their customer service tools and you’ll be clearly demonstrating your value in their success.
+Look at features and dashboards to see what insights the end customer will get and why they will see it as a benefit.
+Train your clients to see your software as part of their customer service tools, and you’ll be clearly demonstrating your value in their success.

 2. Publicly Celebrate Customer Feedback